top of page

 As a producer in documentary films over the last 30 years I have covered a broad variety of subjects both national and international encompassing material in both a political and social context.

 Whilst researching a documentary in Nairobi in 2013 I spent some time with a number of women living in Kibera Slum.
-One woman, Jane Anyango who runs a charity Polycom Development Project stood out as a strong, well informed leader.
+One woman, Jane Anyango who runs a charity Polycom Girls stood out as a strong, well informed leader.

 In the time I spent with Jane I discovered only 50% of people are employed in Kibera, the average wage is US$1 per day and most families can’t afford sanitary pads.
 When dirt, leaves, rags and selling their bodies doesn’t work girls miss class and finally leave school.
 65% of girls never finish their education.